pvcraven/networking-class/source/02_introduction/introduction.rst

 What does each layer do?
 ------------------------

+At the application layer, we interact with our application.
+For example, we can
-At the high level, we interact with our application to do something, like give a thumbs-up to a video.
-Each layer works to process that, passing it down to a lower layer until our request is finally turned into a signal on a wire.
+give a thumbs-up to a video we like.
+Each OSI layer works to process that "thumbs-up", passing it down to a lower layer until our request is finally turned into a signal on a wire.

 When we receive data at the physical layer, we pass it up all the layers until